spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 While much has been written about conversational design, few standards exist for how to integrate visuals with independent voice assistants (IVA).
 These best practices draw from user experience (UX) design as well as from our own professional experiences.
 You might recognize some of these best practices from Ben Schneiderman’s [_The Eight Golden Rules of Interface Design_](https://www.cs.umd.edu/users/ben/goldenrules.html).

-## Use nonverbal visual cues to clarify communication
+## Use Nonverbal Visual Cues to Clarify Communication

 How would a friend communicate that it’s your turn to talk?
 You’d likely rely on their body language or facial expressions.
 For example, they might pause and/or maintain eye contact.
 Hand gestures facilitate both [speech fluency and accuracy](https://vimeo.com/410056595).
 With multimodal experiences, this nonverbal communication is accounted for in the UI.
 For instance, it’s ok if something takes longer to process something so long as you clearly communicate the delay in action ([golden rule #3:](https://www.cs.umd.edu/users/ben/goldenrules.html) “offer informative feedback”).
 Without a visual cue, a user could misinterpret silence as an error or need for additional information.
 We’ll describe different types of nonverbal cues in the sections that follow.

-## Include a touch-to-talk button, even if your app is wake word enabled
+## Include a Touch-to-Talk Button, Even if Your App is Wake Word Enabled

 Hardware limitations may limit your ability to have your service work the way you want it to with wake word only voice activation.
 Touch-to-talk allows users to invoke listening by touch instead.
 Here are some considerations to keep in mind: